jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 * Tests that take too much time to complete.
 They are probably coupled to an external dependency.
 * Tests that are flaky.
 That is, they are non-deterministic, sometimes they pass.
 Sometimes they fail.
 * Tests that exercise entire operational scenarios rather than a single behavior.
 * Tests that don't test anything.
 That is, they are false positives.
+They don't contain assertions.
+They only confirm that the code doesn't crash when executed.
 * Tests that are brittle.
 They exercise implementation and do not specify behavior.
 They are tests that start to fail when the code is refactored.
 * Tests that are complex.
 They have lots of Test Doubles, lots of assertions, etc. This reflects problems with the implementation.
 Test complexity, ugliness, etc. is usually a reflection of implementation complexity, ugliness, etc.